 - Connect the projector to your PC or notebook with a USB cable prior to using the remote control in place of your computer's mouse.
-See "Connecting a computer" on page 15 for details. - Set the input signal to D-Sub / Comp.
-1 or D-Sub / Comp.
-2. - Press Mouse on the remote control to switch from the normal mode to the mouse mode.
+See "Connecting a computer" on page 17 for details. - 2.
+Set the input signal to D-Sub / Comp.
+1, D-Sub / Comp.
+2 or HDMI. - Press Mouse on the remote control to switch from the normal mode to the mouse mode.
 An icon appears on the screen to indicate the activation of the mouse mode. - 4.
-Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press ◀/▲/▼/▶. - To left-click, press ☐. - To right-click, press . - To drag-and-drop, press and hold ENTER, press ◀ / ▲ / ▼ / ▶ to drag.
-When it is where you want it, press ENTER again. - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press Page Up/Page Down. - To return to the normal mode, press Mouse again or other keys except for the mouse related multi-function keys.
+Perform the desired mouse controls on your remote control. - To move the cursor on the screen, press $\langle / \wedge / \vee / \rangle$. - To left-click, press ■. - To right-click, press . - To operate your display software program (on a connected PC) which responds to page up/down commands (like Microsoft PowerPoint), press PgUp/PgDn. - To return to the normal mode, press Mouse again or other keys except for the mouse related multi-function keys.